-Occupational Therapy Assistant, Associate of Applied Science
+Occupational Therapy Assistant, AAS

 Occupational therapy assistants, working under the supervision of occupational therapists, provide skilled treatments to individuals across the lifespan.
 Treatment interventions are designed to promote successful engagement in everyday activities (occupations).
 These include the skills necessary for learning, social interaction and recovery from emotional, physical or cognitive limitations.